gvanrossum/gvanrossum.github.io/essays/formal.md

 (but may contain other scopes nested inside it).
 Note that the grammar restricts some nesting
 (e.g. a class definition cannot occur inside a lambda).

+[TODO: Simplify the following sections.
+For example, the description of global/local vs. toplevel scopes and namespaces is a mess, we could use a name for function/lambda/comprehension scope, the definition of target should be lifted and improved.]

 #### Scope assignment